 There are a handful of techniques which you can incorporate into your daily routine to help reduce the presence of tinnitus:

-1. Avoid loud sounds (duh!): Don’t make it worse by going to a Metallica concert.
+- Avoid loud sounds (duh!): Don’t make it worse by going to a Metallica concert.
 And if you’ve just got to see them for the 7th time, please at least wear earplugs.
 Generally speaking though, you’ll want to avoid going to loud restaurants, wearing earbuds and will want to try speaking more quietly.

-2. De-Stress: Go find your local yoga studio or get a meditation app.
+- De-Stress: Go find your local yoga studio or get a meditation app.
 Finding ways to reduce or eliminate stress from your life will not only help your tinnitus, but your every day life and happiness as well!

-3. Put down that latte: While there is little scientific information regarding caffeine, avoiding stimulants like coffee is said to help reduce the severity of tinnitus
+- Put down that latte: While there is little scientific information regarding caffeine, avoiding stimulants like coffee is said to help reduce the severity of tinnitus

-4. Also, put down that beer: Alcohol can increase blood flow into your inner ear, causing an increase in the ringing
+- Also, put down that beer: Alcohol can increase blood flow into your inner ear, causing an increase in the ringing

-5. Use a white noise machine or relaxing sounds: An ambient soundtrack will help to distract you from the ringing and alleviate any related anxiety associated with it.
+- Use a white noise machine or relaxing sounds: An ambient soundtrack will help to distract you from the ringing and alleviate any related anxiety associated with it.
 It is also especially helpful when trying to get some sleep.

-If you need some advice on hearing protection options, I did write an article about the most common types of hearing protection availableOpens in a new tab., especially for kiddos.
+If you need some advice on hearing protection options, I did write an article about the most common types of hearing protection available, especially for kiddos.

 How Long Does The Ringing Last?